CESNET/GPUJPEG/FAQ.md

 The values in the order of magnitude in hundreds or thousands mean that the number of segments should not be a problem.

+You can also benchmark and find the potential bottleneck by running:

+    gpujpeg -v -d image.jpg image.pnm

+which shows duration of individual decoding steps.

 ## Encoding different color spaces than full-range YCbCr BT.601
 For compatibility reasons, GPUJPEG produces a full-range **YCbCr BT.601** with **JFIF** header, color space conversions are performed by the encoder if needed.
 There is, however,